amaranth-lang/amaranth/docs/guide.rst

     m.domains.startup = ClockDomain(reset_less=True, local=True)

+Signals in a reset-less clock domain can still be explicitly reset using the :class:`ResetInserter` :ref:`control flow modifier <lang-controlinserter>`.

-If a clock domain is defined in a module, all of its submodules can refer to that domain under the same name.
+If a clock domain is defined in a module, all of its :ref:`submodules <lang-submodules>` can refer to that domain under the same name.

 .. warning::